CarlosEduJs/gravity/README.md

 - **Electrobun** - Lightweight desktop shell for web frontends
 - **Oxlint** - Oxlint + Oxfmt (linting & formatting)
 - **Turborepo** - Optimized monorepo build system
+- **Golang backend** - Fast and efficient backend for running GitHub Actions locally.
+This share WASM to communicate with the frontend, and is built with Go for performance and ease of development.

 ## Getting Started